 We need to study all the options, and choose the most promising ones, regardless of whether it fits with our political ideology.
 This isn’t a left vs. right issue.
 This is about taking care of each other, and helping folks to have the dignity of being able to take care of themselves.

 Healthcare has become a bigger issue than ever in Idaho in recent years.
 Federal attempts to increase access to the Medicaid program were rejected by our legislature for purely political reasons.
-In response, a grassroots effort to put Medicaid expansion on the ballot was successful, and yet our legislators still tried to cripple those efforts.
-To this day, they are trying to make it harder for future ballot initiatives, of any sort, to succeed.
+In response, a grassroots effort to put Medicaid expansion on the ballot was successful.
+Ever since then, our Republican legislators have worked hard to reduce Medicaid coverage for Idahoans, as well as to make initiatives even harder to get on the ballot.

 We need to encourage and support health providers in rural areas.
 We need to honor the mandate given by Idahoans to expand access to the Medicaid program.
 And we need to increase access to quality women’s health care, which includes abortion procedures.